wuqy052/wuqy052.github.io/content/project_learning/OL_ASD/index.md

 A couple of results supported our hypothesis, here are two of them.

 Using computational model fits, we grouped participants into four strategy types: a non-learning group, an imitation group, an emulation group, and a mixture group.
-Autistic trait scores varied across groups, with the lowest in the emulation group and highest in the non-learning group.
+Autistic trait scores varied across groups, with **the lowest in the emulation group and highest in the non-learning group**.

 ![Strategy groups](ol_3.png "Violin plots of the distribution of autistic score in each of the four strategy groups (error bars are centered at the mean and represent s.d.)")

 Second, we looked at one parameter in the dynamic arbitration model - the emulation bias.
 This parameter represents one's inherent propensity of performing emulation over imitation, independent of the reliabilities of each strategy.
-We found that higher autistic traits were associated with reduced emulation bias.
+We found that **higher autistic traits were associated with reduced emulation bias**.

 ![Emulation bias](ol_4.png "Correlation between emulation bias and autistic traits")